Blog

 Personal umbrella insurance does not cover:

-• Property damage that you cause while performing business or professional activities
+• Property damage that you cause while doing business or other professional activities

-• Any liability that you have assumed through a contract
+• Liability that you’ve assumed by means of a contract

-Some umbrella policies also exclude damage or injuries caused by certain dog breeds or recreational vehicles, medical bills, and other things.
+Certain umbrella policies also exclude damage or injuries caused by certain dog breeds or recreational vehicles, as well as medical bills, among other things.

 Do you need personal umbrella insurance?

-There’s no law stating that you need an umbrella insurance policy.
+Personal umbrella insurance is not necessary for everyone.
 However, if you have a lot of assets or a high chance of being sued, you might want an umbrella policy.
 It might be worth buying umbrella insurance if you:

 • Own property